IcefirePhoenix/Tricord_3DS_Plugin/README.md

 ## HID-related ErrDisp
 CTRPF plugins, including Tricord, may conflict with existing installations of wumiibo depending on your console model.
 If you are consistently running into ErrDisp errors related to the HID module and are NOT a wumiibo user, please contact WinterPhoenix with a screenshot of your ErrDisp details.

-Before troubleshooting, it is recommended to try loading the default plugin found [here] to verify that the issue is independent from Tricord.
+Before troubleshooting, it is recommended to try loading the default plugin found [here](https://github.com/PabloMK7/CTRPluginFramework-BlankTemplate/releases/tag/v0.7.4) to verify that the issue is not Tricord-specific.
 If the problem persists, it is likely due to wumiibo.
 From here, you can either:

 - Disable wumiibo or uninstall it completely.
 - OR if you do not want to uninstall wumiibo: try toggling **Disable HID memory allocation** in the Settings menu *and* restarting your console.